Database Explorer

 .
 If multiple possible connections

-exist, Explorer throws the exception AmbiguousReferenceKeyException.
+exist, Explorer will throw an AmbiguousReferenceKeyException.

 // Finds authors who translated a book with 'PHP' in the title

-$authors->where(':book(translator).title LIKE ?', '%PHP%');
+$authors->where(':book(translator_id).title LIKE ?', '%PHP%');

 Notations can be chained to access data across multiple tables: